 Third, pastors are held to a higher level of accountability.

 In fact, both the task of preaching and the responsibility of spiritual accountability bring this higher level of accountability.
 It begins with the qualifications of the office, as outlined in I Timothy 3:1-7 and Titus 1:6-9.
 But it extends to other passages as well, including, “Let not many of you become teachers, my brethren, knowing that as such we will incur a stricter judgment,” and that congregations should “obey their leaders and submit to them, for they keep watch over your souls as those who will give an account” (James 3:1, Hebrews 13:17).
 This fact is all the more daunting when you realize that pastors face more intense temptation.
-Satan targets those whose fall will do most damage to the Church and most sully God’s glory.
+Satan targets those whose fall will do the most damage to the church and most sully God’s glory.
 I admire pastors for putting themselves in the arena.

 Fourth, pastors tend the flock.

 Pastors are more than a shoulder to cry on, and they offer more than consolation during life’s trials.
-They preach, lead, and fulfill a host of other responsibilities, but pastors are men who are willing to bear our burdens of heart.
+They preach, lead and fulfill a host of other responsibilities, but pastors are men who are willing to bear our burdens of heart.
 When we need prayer, counsel or support, pastors stand in the gap for us.
 They bear our burden with us.
 Paul spoke of his affection and parental care of the believers in Thessalonica, and Peter exhorted the elders to shepherd the flock with eagerness, not lording over them.
 Such is the heart of a pastor, one who loves his congregation.
 This is no easy task.
 Church members can be wayward, stubborn and even rebellious.
 Thus, the pastor who serves the flock is worthy of our admiration.

 (EDITOR’S NOTE — October is Pastor Appreciation Month.
 This article was previously published here.)